gavinlyonsrepo/cylon/Readme.md

 cylon will check this and display warning.

-gdrive readme for config https://github.com/prasmussen/gdrive gdrive option Syncs will Delete extraneous remote files as of V3.4-5
+gdrive readme for config https://github.com/prasmussen/gdrive gdrive option syncs will Delete extraneous remote files as of V3.4-5

 dialog should already be installed in an arch linux system installed by the arch linux installation guide on wiki.
 If you install Arch some other way